 Surgeons at Penn have significantly improved the lives of hundreds of patients, having performed more than double the number of lung transplants than any other transplant program in the Philadelphia region.

 The Benefits of Choosing Penn for Lung Transplant

 The lung transplant program at Penn is dedicated to providing only the highest quality of care to patients and their families throughout the lung transplant process.
-Patients can take comfort in knowing that they can expect excellent results with survival rates that consistently meet or exceed the national average.

 Patient benefits from:

 - The most experienced physicians in the nation